PotHix/pothix.github.com/content/post/stats-sep-2017.md

 [![Hours working using Toggl](/images/stats/2017/sep/toggl-time-working.png "Hours working using Toggl")](/images/stats/2017/sep/toggl-time-working.png "")

 The above chart is just for my freelance and full-time job.
-It's really hard to work as a freelancer now, my full-time job is taking all my energy, so most part of it is dedicated to it.
+Currently it's just my full-time job, because there are some stuff preventing me to work on my freelance.

 Here is the difference between shallow and deep work regarding my full-time job:

 [![Deep vs Shallow work](/images/stats/2017/sep/toggl-time-working-deep-shallow.png "Deep vs Shallow work")](/images/stats/2017/sep/toggl-time-working-deep-shallow.png "")

-It was less deep work than last month (13 hours less) but it's good to know I'm still spending around 1/3 of my time in Deep Work state.
-I'm also tracking time in meetings, it was almost one day in meetings this month.
-I did not track every single meeting because it would be too much work, but it was basically related
+It was less deep work than last month (10 hours less) but it's good to know I'm still spending around 1/3 of my time in Deep Work state.
+I'm also tracking time in meetings and it was half of the time spend last month. 😁
-to:

-+ 1-1 meeting
-+ Weekly status (30 min each)
-+ Meeting with other members of the team
-+ Useful meetings with other teams and thirty parties

-I hate useless meetings but all of these were useful and needed. :)

 There is another chart for my personal projects:

 [![Hours working on personal projects using Toggl](/images/stats/2017/sep/toggl-time-personal-projects.png "Hours working on personal projects using Toggl")](/images/stats/2017/sep/toggl-time-personal-projects.png "")

-Even less than last month, it makes me sad :(.
+A little bit more personal projects but they are all related to my presentations. :)

 Here is my data from [RescueTime](https://www.rescuetime.com/ref/1403570):

 [![Goal of productive hours on RescueTime](/images/stats/2017/sep/rescuetime-productivetime.png "Goal of productive hours on RescueTime")](/images/stats/2017/sep/rescuetime-productivetime.png "")

-Unfortunately I had a problem with Rescue time this month and my data is not being collected properly. 😢 But there is not just bad news for this case!
+Unfortunately I had a problem with Rescue time this month (and probably next month too, we're debugging it) and my data is not being collected properly. 😢

+But there is not just bad news for this case!
 I now have a partnership with rescuetime and have access to a premium account.
 Thanks rescuetime team! 😁

 ### Physical activity